Jtse905/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-To create a new department,
+To create a new department, click "Departments" in the "Agents" tab, then click "Add New Department".
 </p>
 <br />